jaki95/agentic-travel/README.md

 ### Example Queries

+The AI agent can handle various natural language queries:

 - "Find one way flight from STN to SAW on 11 September 2025"
 - "Round trip from London to Paris next week"
+- "Multi-city: NYC to Paris Dec 15, Paris to Rome Dec 20, Rome to NYC Dec 25"
 - "Cheapest flights from NYC to LAX in December"